sqrtminustwo/Set/README.md

 - Containment checks
 - Printing

 The set uses a simple hash table with linear probing.
-Test cases are available in main.cpp.
+Test cases are available in test.cpp.

 ---